-Shopping for fresh vegetables starts with choosing a reliable market you can trust and know they offer the freshest vegetables as possible.
-If that means a weekly farmers market or grocery store that guarantees fresh, local produce, so be it.
+Choosing vegetables starts with selecting a reliable market, you know and trust.
+They have a quality produce department available.
+If that means a weekly farmers market or grocery store produce that guarantees fresh, local produce, so be it.
 It requires demanding the best and shopping around until you find it.
-Even talk to the local farmer at the farmer's market or produce manager at the grocery store to find out which vegetable is local and when it was picked.
-Above all, don't compromise – demand fresh vegetable and you'll get fresh vegetables.
+Even talk to the local farmer at the farmer's market or produce manager at the grocery store to find out which vegetable is local and when it was picked, packed, and shipped.
+Another clincher is how the produce comes packaged to the store or market.
+Some use ice, and some don't use anything.
+Shipping with ice keeps the vegetables fresher, and it lasts longer when you bring it home.
+If you want quality food, you need to demand fresh produce, and you'll get what you want.

 Best Tips for Picking Vegetables

-The best way to ensure fresh vegetables is to buy the vegetables when they are in season.
-The benefits to seasonal shopping are lower prices, locally grown, and fresher vegetables by far.
-Talk with your local farmer's market or produce clerk and find out the seasons for each vegetable, so you get nothing but fresh.
-As an example, tomatoes grown during the winter tend to have a thick skin and taste bland.
-It wouldn't even splat if you hit it with a baseball bat.
-Tomatoes grown in season appear juicy, solid and taste yummy.
+The most optimum way to ensure fresh vegetables is to buy them when they are in season.
+The benefits of seasonal shopping are lower prices, locally grown, and crisp vegetables by far.
+Talk with your local farmer's market or produce clerk and find out the seasons for each one you want to buy now or in the future, so you get nothing but fresh.
+As an example, tomatoes grown during the winter tend to have thick skin and taste bland.
+It can't even splat if you hit it with a baseball bat.
+The red tomatoes are grown in season appear juicy, robust, and taste like a 4th of July tomato, yummy.